jalgoarena/jalgoarena.github.io/hugo/content/blog/redesign-submissions.md

 ### Summary

-It is one of first approaches to the design - which is subject to change once proposed design is implemented and challenged.
+It is one of first approaches to the design - which is subject to change.

+Check the next iteration on [Redesign Submissions (Part 2)](https://jalgoarena.github.io/blog/redesign-submissions-2/) page.